Tshwala Bam: Music video

 The music video for "Tshwala Bam" was released on 23 April 2024 and was directed by Kmane.
-The video was shot in Mamelodi, Pretoria and features vibrant scenes of adults and children dancing.
+The video was shot in Mamelodi, Pretoria and shows colorful scenes of adults and children dancing.

 Tshwala Bam (Remix)

-The remix of "Tshwala Bam" was released on 15 May 2024 and features Burna Boy.
-It surpassed 100 million streams upon the day of its release.
+The remix of "Tshwala Bam" was released on 15 May 2024 and features Nigerian singer Burna Boy.
+It surpassed 100 million streams within one day of release.
 The music video for "Tshwala Bam (Remix)" was released on 19 May 2024 and was directed by Fedworks.
 It was certified triple-platinum by the TurnTable Certification System on 14 October 2024, for moving 300,000 units in Nigeria.